apache/datafusion-ballista/dev/release/README.md

 # Release Process

-## Sub-projects

-The DataFusion repo contains 2 different releasable sub-projects: DataFusion, Ballista

-We use DataFusion release to drive the release for the other sub-projects.
-As a result, DataFusion version bump is required for every release while version bumps for the Python binding and Ballista are optional.
-In other words, we can release a new version of DataFusion without releasing a new version of the Python binding or Ballista.
-On the other hand, releasing a new version of the Python binding or Ballista always requires a new DataFusion version release.

 ## Branching

 ### Major Release

-DataFusion typically has major releases from the `master` branch every 3 months, including breaking API changes.
+Ballista typically has major releases from the `master` branch every 1-3 months, including breaking API changes.

-### Minor Release

-Starting v7.0.0, we are experimenting with maintaining an active stable release branch (e.g. `maint-7.x`).
-Every month, we will review the `maint-*` branch and prepare a minor release (e.g. v7.1.0) when necessary.
-A patch release (v7.0.1) can be requested on demand if it is urgent bug/security fix.

-#### How to add changes to `maint-*` branch?

-If you would like to propose your change for inclusion in the maintenance branch

-1. follow normal workflow to create PR to `master` branch and wait for its approval and merges.
-2. after PR is squash merged to `master`, branch from most recent maintenance branch (e.g. `maint-7-x`), cherry-pick the commit and create a PR to maintenance branch (e.g. `maint-7-x`).

 ## Prerequisite

-- Have upstream git repo `git@github.com:apache/arrow-datafusion.git` add as git remote `apache`.
+- Have upstream git repo `git@github.com:apache/arrow-ballista.git` add as git remote `apache`.
 - Created a peronal access token in Github for changelog automation script.
   - Github PAT should be created with `repo` access
 - Make sure your signing key is added to the following files in SVN: